 The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview of the steps:

-Expert Tip
+Expert Tips

 Recipe FAQs

 Since this is a flavorful but tough and fibrous cut (and I'm referring to muscle fiber here), it's best to cook it quickly and minimally over high heat.
+Alternatively, you can cook it low and slow, like I do when making homemade beef jerky.

 It simply means cutting a piece of meat in a way that severs its muscle fibers, making it easier to chew and digest.

 It's best to examine the piece of meat when it's still raw - that's when it's easiest to identify the direction of the grain.
-You'll look for parallel lines of muscle fiber running down meat.
+You'll look for parallel lines of muscle fiber running down the meat.

 Both are thin cuts with great beefy flavor, and both should be cooked medium-rare to prevent them from being tough and chewy.